davidjbradshaw/iframe-resizer/README.md

 	default: true
 	type: boolean

 When enabled changes to the Window size or the DOM will cause the iFrame to resize to the new content size.
-Disable it if using trigger method with custom dimensions.
+Disable it if using size method with custom dimensions.

 ### doHeight